ansible/jewel/gateway_configuration_collection/roles/routes/README.md

 ## Description

-An Ansible Role to configure Gateway non-API Routes to services (controller, hub,...) on Ansible Automation Gateway.
+An Ansible Role to configure gateway non-API Routes to services (controller, hub,...) on Ansible Automation gateway.
 They define http port and path (**not** starting with prefix /api/) used in gateway and http port and path in the destination service (gateway, controller, hub, eda).